 Sunshine is an interesting ski area in that the parking area for the resort is located roughly seven miles from the highway, but the lodge at the "base" isn't actually the base of the resort.
 It's a staging area with a single gondola you board that carries you on a very very very long ride up to the base of the resort high in the mountains surrounded by Banff and Kootenay National Parks.

 The story begins on the walk from the car to the staging gondola.
 I was trudging along next to concrete barriers through soft snow on the single lane road that leads to the "base".
 I began to hear a series of car alarms, door slams, engines starting and revving and various other car noises wondering what the hell was going on.
 Was this some kind of local tradition to start the ski day?
 At the head of every parking lane there was a light pole.
 The noises grew louder with each step and I realized that the source of the noises was ... above me!
 I slowed down and I looked up.
-A huge black raven was standing atop the nearest light pole, shifting his weight back and forth as his head swiveled left and right directing his attention and his vocalizations like a parking attendant ...
+A huge black raven was standing atop the nearest light pole, shifting his weight back and forth as his head swiveled left and right directing his attention and his vocalizations like a parking attendant who lost his job at the orchestra ...
 Mimicking the sounds of the creatures he/she was communicating with.

 Waaa Waaa waaa, Blip blip, Chhk Chk Vrrrrrr.

 All I could do was smile in amazement as I walked away.

 When my dad arrived at the base, I asked him if he heard all the car noises.
 He said, "Yes!
 Really weird, I couldn't figure out what was going on."
 Then I asked him if he saw the raven.
 His eyes got real big and he exclaimed, "Holy shit!".